bet4a/d3wiki/SVG-Shapes.md

 The *innerRadius*-accessor is invoked in the same manner as other value functions in D3.
 The *this* context of the function is the current element in the selection.
 (Technically, the same *this* context that invokes the arc function; however, in the common case that the arc generator is passed to the [[attr|Selections#attr]] operator, the *this* context will be the associated DOM element.)
 The function is passed two arguments, the current datum (d) and the current index (i).
 It is also possible to specify the *innerRadius*-accessor as a constant rather than a function.

-If *radius* is not specified, returns the current *innerRadius*-accessor.

 <a name="arc_outerRadius" href="#arc_outerRadius">#</a> arc.<b>outerRadius</b>([<i>radius</i>])

 If *radius* is specified, sets the *outerRadius*-accessor to the specified function or constant.
+If *radius* is not specified, returns the current *outerRadius*-accessor.
 This accessor is invoked on the argument passed to the arc generator.
 The default accessor assumes that the input data is an object with suitably-named attributes:

 ```javascript
 function outerRadius(d) {